ALagoni97/blog-projects/graphql-backend-prisma/README.md

 ## The queries and Prisma under the hood

-Let's take example in the earlier used query:
+Let's take the example in the earlier used query:

 ```graphql
 query Users($pagination: PaginationInput!, $filter: UserFilter) {